 Card 3 - The future when this course of action is followed.

 Card 4 - The reason behind the question, this will probably illuminate the effect of past influences.

 Card 5 - The potential for success (or otherwise) of this course of action.

 Now for the ever popular Celtic Cross Tarot Reading Spread.
 This is as complex as you are as likely to ever need as a divination tool for a particular question.

 The Celtic Cross layout provides detailed insights into every aspect of a proposed situation.
 The accent here is on one’s spiritual path towards the desired outcome.
 It is important to include this spread in your repertoire because it's the one used most often, and its frequent use generates some sort of collective energy around it.

-Some claim the Celtic Cross is the most powerful spread used in Tarot.
+Some claim the Celtic Cross is the most powerful of all tarot card layouts.
 There are a number of variations in the order you can spread the first six cards.
 However the interpretations vary little, so as always I have presented my preferred order.

-The subject is crossed by their challenges in the centre.
+The subject is crossed by their challenges in the center.
 Surrounding the subject starting at the top in a clockwise order are the factors influencing the subject.
 This forms the cross itself, whilst to the right is the shaft of the cross.